Austre Moland Municipality: Name

 The municipality (originally the parish) is named Østre Moland after the old Moland farm (Móðguland).
-The prefix østre (which means "eastern") was added to differentiate the place from Vestre Moland which was located a little further south along the coast of Norway.
+The prefix østre (which means "eastern") was added to differentiate the place from Vestre Moland Municipality which was located a little further south along the coast of Norway.
 The first element of the name is derived from the river name Móðga, which can be linked with the Old Norse word móðigr which means "brave" or "courageous".
 The last element is land which means "land" or "district".
 The spelling of the prefix was later changed from østre to austre during the 20th century, but the meaning did not change.

+Churches

+The Church of Norway had one parish (sokn) within Austre Moland Municipality.
+At the time of the municipal dissolution, it was part of the Austre Moland prestegjeld and the Aust-Nedenes prosti (deanery) in the Diocese of Agder.